AADaoud/testwebsite/index.markdown

 title: "Welcome"
 ---

-Welcome to **Learnbioinfo.com**, this website was made to assist those who wish to learn bioinformatics, whether it be for a university course of otherwise.
+Welcome to **Learnbioinfo.com**, this website was made to assist those who wish to learn bioinformatics, whether it be for a university course or otherwise.

 **Learnbioinfo.com** is continously being updated with new course content, and refined explanations. *It is built on the open-source model, so feel free to contact me in case of issues.*

-Begin your learning process with Learnbioinfo.com by clicking the "**Learn**" button above.
+Begin your learning journey with **Learnbioinfo.com** by clicking the "**Learn**" button above.